-registered, and financed Feminist Women's Studies programs.
-USDOE, by delegating its college accrediting responsibilities to the State, knowingly facilitated the State's advancing of Feminism and provided indirect funding to Women's Studies programs.
-While the type of benefits provided for the instruction of Feminist doctrine are similar to those given mathematics, or other programs, the benefits granted Women's Studies end up indoctrinating a religion promulgated by the State and aided by USDOE.
-Government benefits-approval, registering, and financing, 11 even through neutral means, cannot further a government end to advance and endorse a religion.
+Beginning in 1972, the State started to remake higher education and New York society in accordance with Feminist tenets by promulgating Feminism through its Statewide Plans and policy statements and implemented by Women's Studies programs.
+The State promoted, approved, registered, and the State and USDOE financed Feminist Women's Studies programs, either directly or indirectly.22 While the type of benefits provided for the instruction of Feminist doctrine are similar to those given mathematics, or other programs, the benefits granted Women's Studies end up indoctrinating a religion promulgated by the State and partly funded by USDOE.23 Government benefits-approval, registering, and financing, even through neutral means, cannot further a government end to advance and endorse a religion.
 See Agostini v.
-Felton, 521 U.S. 203, 222-23 (1997).
-The establishment clause prohibits such government endorsement of religious activities because "endorsement sends a message to nonadherents that they ... are outsiders of the political community, and ... to adherents that they are insiders, favored members of the political community."
+Felton, 521 U.S. 203, 222-23 (1997).24 The establishment clause prohibits such government endorsement of religious activities because "endorsement sends a message to nonadherents that they ... are outsiders of the political community, and ... to adherents that they are insiders, favored members of the political community."
 Lynch v.
 Donnelly, 465 U.S. 668, 688 (1984)(O'Connor, J. concurring).

 "The Establishment Clause, unlike the Free Exercise Clause, does not depend upon any showing of direct governmental compulsion and is violated by the enactment of laws which establish an official religion whether those laws operate directly to coerce nonobserving individuals or not....
-When the power, prestige and financial support of government [are] placed behind a particular religious belief, the indirect coercive pressure upon religious minorities to conform to the prevailing officially approved religion is plain.
-But the purposes underlying the Establishment Clause go much further than that....
-The history of governmentally established religion, both in England and in this country, showed that whenever government had allied itself with one particular form of religion, the inevitable result had been that [government] had incurred the hatred, disrespect and even contempt of those who held contrary beliefs."
-Engel v.
-Vitale, 370 U.S. 421, 430-31(1962)(emphasis added).
-12
+When the power, prestige and financial support of government [are] placed behind a particular religious belief, the indirect coercive